keep-on-rolling/keep-on-rolling.github.io/en/live.md

 ## Actual live broadcast event

 Today I start my new bike packing trip.
-The link to the live broadcast will follow in the afternoon...
+The link to the live broadcast will follow in the afternoon.

 <!--
 [![LocaToWeb](/images/locatoweb.jpg)